 Building Debian packages is an essential skill for software developers working on Debian-based systems.
 It allows you to distribute your software in a standardized format that’s easy to install and manage.

-While this guide covers the basics, there’s a lot more to learn about Debian packaging.
+This tutorial covers the basics of building Debian packages, there’s a lot more to learn about Debian packaging.
 More complex packages may include pre- and post-install scripts, additional metadata, and more sophisticated directory structures.
-If you’re interested in diving deeper into Debian packaging, check out the Debian New Maintainers’ Guide, which provides a comprehensive overview of the process.
+If you’re interested in diving deeper into Debian packaging, check out the Debian New Maintainer’s Guide, which provides a comprehensive overview of the process.